KxSystems/kafka/docs/reference.md

 - `config` is a dictionary user-defined configuration.
 - `timeout` is an integer value denoting the timeout (in milliseconds) to wait for a response from a kafka broker.
 - `pipeline_name` is a symbol denotiing a name of a pipeline to use for decoding a message.
+If you are not using transformer library, this value is ignored.

 returns an integer denoting the index of the consumer.